Poptart69420/GoshkikOS/README.md

   ./build.sh
 ```

-Then you can run it with one of my premade qemu scrips with:
+Then you can run it with one of my premade qemu scripts with:

 ```